 A petition can only be presented to Council at an Ordinary Council Meeting by the Mayor, a Councillor or the Chief Executive Officer.
 This can be any Councillor and does not have to be a Councillor from a particular ward.

 The person initiating the petition is to forward the petition to the Chief Executive Officer, Mayor or a Councillor prior to the commencement of the Ordinary Council Meeting at which they would like the petition presented.
 Although the Elected Member is not bound to present a petition, it is traditionally accepted that he or she will present it, irrespective of personal views.
 Presentation of a petition by an Elected Member does not mean that the Member necessarily agrees or disagrees with its content.

 For details of dates, times and location of Ordinary Council Meetings see the page Council meeting dates.

-Every petition presented will be referred to a representative of the Chief Executive Officer responsible for the matter.
+When the petition is received, it will be referred to the Chief Executive Officer for appropriate action.
+The Chief Executive Officer will then refer it to an officer responsible for the matter.
 The Chief Executive Officer’s representative will inform the petition initiator of the action proposed in dealing with the petition.
 This may involve having to prepare a detailed report for a future meeting of the Council for its consideration.